Python-PyQt/PyQt6-Docs/descriptions/QtCore/Qt-AlignmentFlag-e.rst

 You can use only one of the horizontal flags at a time.
 There is one two-dimensional flag:

-You can use at most one horizontal and one vertical flag at a time.  counts as both horizontal and vertical.
+You can use at most one horizontal and one vertical flag at a time.
+Qt::AlignCenter counts as both horizontal and vertical.

 Three enum values are useful in applications that can be run in right-to-left mode: